ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 Other instances of Quasi
 ^^^^^^^^^^^^^^^^^^^^^^^^
 As we have exposed the ``Quasi`` typeclass, end users are free to give their own instances of it.
-For instance, the `th-orphans <https://hackage.haskell.org/package/th-orphans-0.13.16/docs/Language-Haskell-TH-Instances.html>`_ provides instances for certain monad transformers.
+For instance, the `th-orphans <https://hackage.haskell.org/package/th-orphans-0.13.16/docs/Language-Haskell-TH-Instances.html>`_ package provides instances for certain monad transformers.
-Such instances are never used when running splices in the compiler, but they are useful in similar ways to how it is useful to place ``IO`` in monad transformer stacks and use ``MonadIO`` to lift ``IO`` operations into that.
+Such instances are never used when running splices in the compiler, but they are useful in similar ways to how it is useful to place ``IO`` in monad transformer stacks and use ``MonadIO`` to lift ``IO`` operations.
 In practice, ``Quasi`` often functions equivalently to ``MonadIO`` for ``Q``.

-Concrete monad
+Concrete Monad
 ^^^^^^^^^^^^^^

 The use of an abstract ``Monad`` in the definition of ``Q`` means that the optimizer cannot inline the ``>>=``, which can be important for the performance of longer splices.
 Although for most users this is extremely unlikely to be an issue.
 Our design uses a concrete ``Monad`` to alleviate this.